Adding a new puppy to your family is an exciting milestone. You can’t wait to bring the tiny furball home and get your fill of cuddles and playtime.

 Lighting is important.
 You want to be able to see if you pup picks up anything in their mouth, as they are prone to do at this stage.
 Consuming mulch, rocks etc can cause problems with their digestive system.
 And be sure no other animals are in the yard.
 Our yard is regularly visited by bunnies, with the occasional small frog and once a huge spider.
 You want visibility!

 Using these outdoor wall or fence solar lights, attached with outdoor adhesive mounting tape, is a great solution.
 (The tape will even adhere to brick and stone!
 Even very uneven stone - just double-up on the tape.)
+Or these solar in-ground lights work great too.

 One other thing I bought to make these evening and late night potty-breaks more bearable is this insect trap.
 We have a big mosquito problem, and to prevent them from coming inside every time we open the door, or completely eat us up while we are monitoring the puppy outside, this has been a great find.
 You do have to empty the bin every month or two, and replace the bulb every 4 months or so, but it’s well worth it.